paylike/plugin-prestashop-1.6/README.md

 ## Installation

+Once you have installed Prestashop, follow these simple steps:

+1. Signup at [paylike.io](https://paylike.io) (it’s free)
+1. Create a live account
+1. Create an app key for your CS-Cart website
 1. Zip the paylikepayment folder.
 2. Log in as administrator and upload the zip you just created under modules/add a new module (plus icon in the top right corner).
 3. You will be redirected to a list that contains the Paylike plugin.
 Click the green button that says install, and then in the confirmation popup, click proceed with the installation.